pestphp/website/source/docs/plugins/faker.md

 composer require pestphp/pest-plugin-faker --dev
 ```

-This will add the following new global functions for your tests.
+This will add the following new global function for your tests.

 ### `faker()`